hphelion/docs.hpcloud.com/apispecs/cdn/hp-cloud-cdn-api.md

 The URI of the CDN-Enabled container.
 Objects stored in that container are publicly accessible over the HP Cloud Content Data Network by combining the container's CDN URI with the object name.
-See [CDN Enabled Containers](#cdn_uri) for more information.
+See [Accessing Objects via the Content Data Network](#cdn_response) for more information.

 #### 4.3.2 X-CDN-SSL-URI #### {#x_cdn_ssl_uri_response}

-If present, the SSL CDN URI of the container.
+The SSL (HTTPS) URI of the CDN-Enabled container.
+Objects stored in that container are publicly accessible over the HP Cloud Content Data Network by combining the container's CDN URI with the object name.
+See [Accessing Objects via the Content Data Network](#cdn_response) for more information.

 #### 4.3.3 X-TTL #### {x_ttl_response}

 The Time to Live (TTL) attribute of the CDN-enabled container.
-See [Time to Live (TTL)](#ttl) for more informaiton.
+See [Time to Live (TTL)](#ttl) for more information.

 ### 4.4 Service API Operation Details